loganmc10/openshift-edge-installer/edge/README.md

 # Purpose
 This playbook installs an edge cluster.
 You should already have a provisioning cluster configured.
+See [HYPERSHIFT.md](docs/HYPERSHIFT.md) for information on setting up a cluster using Hosted Control Planes.
 # Usage
-Example install config files are provided in ```install-config-sno-example.yaml``` and ```install-config-standard-example.yaml```
+Example install config files are provided in ```install-config-sno-example.yaml```, ```install-config-standard-example.yaml``` and ```install-config-hypershift-example.yaml```.

 The install config uses the same format as an IPI install, except that it also requires you to set clusterImageSet.
 The example shows how to point the clusterImageSet to a mirror registry.